Creativice-Oy/graph-terraform-cloud/docs/jupiterone.md

 ## How it Works

-- JupiterOne periodically fetches services, teams, and users from Terraform Cloud to update the graph.
+- JupiterOne periodically fetches organizations, users, workspaces, and workspace resources from Terraform Cloud to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph.
 - Configure alerts to take action when JupiterOne graph changes.